nilearn/nilearn/doc/dataset_manipulation.rst

 computation.
 To do that, we load the dataset, restrain it to 150 frames and build a brand new Nifti like object to give it to the Nifti masker.
 There is no need to save your data in a file to pass it to Nifti masker.
-Simply use your Niimg !
+Simply use nibabel_ to create a :ref:`Niimg <niimg>` in memory:

 .. literalinclude:: ../plot_nifti_advanced.py
-    :start-after: from nisl import datasets, io
+    :start-after: from nisl import datasets
     :end-before: # Display helper

 .. _masking: